Developed by Homeyra Sadaghiani and Steven Pollock

 Sample questions from the QMCA:

-The Colorado Science Education Initiative has developed a wide range of curricular materials for teaching junior-level quantum mechanics, of which the QMCA is only one.
-Please visit the website (http://www.colorado.edu/sei/departments/physics_3220.htm) for other materials such as group activities, clicker questions, and homework.
+The Colorado Science Education Initiative (SEI) and collaborators have developed a wide range of curricular materials for teaching junior-level quantum mechanics, of which the QMCA is only one.
+Other materials include group activities, clicker questions, and homework.

 This is the second highest level of research validation, corresponding to at least 5 of the validation categories below.

 Research Validation Summary

 - Student interviews

 - Expert review

 - By multiple research groups